 - an overview of a workshop or seminar you attended and want to share with HEPEX (see this post, for instance)

-- an interview, an announcement, etc.
+- an interview, etc.

-2) How should I write?
 Should I use figures, photos, tables?
 How long should it be?

-- add some 2-3 illustrations, photos, figure or tables, where pertinent.
+- add 2-3 illustrations, photos, figure or tables, where pertinent.
 The images you use should enhance your blog post and provide a visual relief from text heavy articles.

 A blog post in HEPEX usually has 500-800 words (~1 word page), and should be written in English.
 It can have one or multiple authors.